 SA was used to determine the optimal paths between the boundary sensors to minimise d^{tot} .
 The sensor path network for the boundary sensors before and after the optimisation can be seen in Figure 7.
-A total of 147 iterations were needed to achieve convergence in SA.
+A total of 147 iterations were needed to achieve convergence in simulated annealing.

 It can be seen in Figure 7 that the optimisation procedure significantly reduced the total path distance.
-The total path distance before the optimisation was $d^{\text{tot}} = 3.09$ m, while after the optimisation it was
+The total path distance before the optimisation was $d^{tot} = 3.09$ m, while after the optimisation it was $d^{tot} = 1.66$ m, a 46% decrease.
+The final solution found from simulated annealing was: